Arbitration

 An award in arbitration is the final decision made by the arbitration tribunal after considering all the facts and the law.
 An award is equivalent to a judgment issued by the court in litigation.
 The award by a tribunal is usually on a substantive issue and not on procedural issues.

 Awards by the tribunal can be interim, partial, or final.
-An interim award is issued temporarily and does not finally decide on a issue.
-In most cases it is used to maintain status quo or preserve a assets or property before a final decision is made.
+An interim award is issued temporarily and does not finally decide on an issue.
+In most cases it is used to maintain status quo or preserve assets or property before a final decision is made.
 A partial award is a decision on one or more issues but not all issues that the tribunal has to make a decision on.
-A final award is one the conclusively decides on all issues and brings the arbitration process to an end.
+A final award is one that conclusively decides on all issues and brings the arbitration process to an end.

 An award can also be arrived at by consent of the parties.
 This is known as a consent award where parties in the dispute agree to settle their dispute.
 This consent award may be enforced like another award if it is not complied with by either party.

-Awards can be challenged but in limited and exceptional circumstance because they are final and binding.
+Awards can be challenged but in limited and exceptional circumstances because they are final and binding.
 An award can be challenged in cases of irregularities in appointment of the tribunal.
 An irregularity in the arbitration proceedings that causes an injustice to one of the parties can also be a ground for challenging and setting aside an award.

 Enforcement of awards is easy as parties tend to comply with the award voluntarily in most cases.
 However, there are incidents where a party fails to comply with an arbitral award.
 In such cases, the other party may apply to a court of law for the recognition of the award.
 When a party applies to a court of law for recognition of the award, it does so to seek the court’s confirmation that the award is valid and binding.
-The court’s enforcement processes will the be used to enforce that award.
-Enforcement process vary depending on the nature of the dispute and they include seizure of assets or orders to pay the other party.
+The court’s enforcement processes will be used to enforce that award.
+Enforcement processes vary depending on the nature of the dispute and they include seizure of assets or orders to pay the other party.

 New York, World Trade Symposium.
 With the world trade order under threat from protectionist movements, tit-for-tat tariffs, and a shift away from free and open trade, TFG’s Editor Deepesh Patel caught up with ICC’s Secretary-General and Member of the World Trade Board, John Denton at Finastra’s World Trade Symposium.